 The academic offices are the first points of contact for students in case of questions regarding their studies.
 All contacts are listed online.

 The Service Desk is the central point of contact for ZHAW members in case of questions or problems in the domains of the ZHAW Shared Services (Information & Communication Technology, Facility Management, Human Resources and Finances & Controlling).
 The Service Desk employees are on hand to ensure smooth operations throughout the university from Monday through Friday, 7 a.m. to 7 p.m., and on Saturday, 8 a.m. to 12 p.m.

 Students with a disability or a chronic illness are entitled to equal rights and support in overcoming barriers during their studies at the ZHAW.
 The ZHAW counsels students affected by disabilities or illnesses on all issues and processes relating to their studies.
 To apply for concessions to compensate for disadvantages, we recommend contacting the support office as early as possible.

 University Conference / Council of the Zurich Universities of Applied Sciences and Arts

 The University Conference represents all members of the university and consists of representatives for the lecturers and teaching staff, research associates and assistants, administrative and technical staff and the student body.
-The Council of the Zurich Universities of Applied Sciences and Arts (FHR) is the highest body of the Zurich University of Applied Sciences and Arts (ZFH) and is responsible for the strategic management of the ZFH universities.
-The students of the ZFH have one representative in the FHR with an advisory function.
+The Council of the Zurich Universities of Applied Sciences and Arts (FHR) is the highest body of the ZHAW and is responsible for the strategic management.
+The students of the ZHAW have one representative in the FHR with an advisory function.